Nikhil569/Frontend-Mentor/ip-address-tracker-master/README-template.md

-# Frontend Mentor - Advice generator app solution
+# Frontend Mentor - IP address tracker solution

-This is a solution to the [Advice generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents